andreasabel/inCode/entry/free-alternative-regexp.md

 *ghci* session with all of the definitions in scope, so you can play around with the functions and types :)

+This post should be accessible to late beginner or early intermediate Haskell users, and requires some basic familiarity with pattern matching, algebraic data types, and abstractions like `Monoid` and `Functor`, and do notation.

 Regular Languages
 -----------------

 A *regular expression* is something that defines a *regular language*.
 [Formally](https://en.wikipedia.org/wiki/Regular_expression#Formal_language_theory),
-it consists of the following primitives:
+it consists of the following base elements:

 1. The empty set, which always fails to match.
 2. The empty string, which always succeeds matching the empty string.